-The Philosophy, Religious Studies and Theology Department is proud to serve the mission of Saint Xavier University, offering classes directly related to the core values of our institution and its students.
-Coursework and faculty research in both programs advocate critical thinking, thoughtful engagement with historical and current questions about the common good, practical skills in writing, reading and information literacy, as well as dedication to the spirit of life-long learning.
+Minors in philosophy and religious studies serve the mission of Saint Xavier University by offering classes directly related to the core values of our institution and its students.
+Coursework and faculty research in both areas advocate critical thinking, thoughtful engagement with historical and current questions about the common good, practical skills in writing, reading and information literacy, as well as dedication to the spirit of life-long learning.

-Graduates of our department have gone on to pursue careers and work in a variety of fields, including:
+Graduates have gone on to pursue careers and work in a variety of fields, including:

 - Teaching, entering M.A. and Ph.D. programs in philosophy, religious studies and related disciplines

 - Law

-- · Environmental policy
+- Environmental policy

 - The Seminary

-- Social-justice work
+- · Social-justice work